fullerrd/SIP18-Talk/presentation.md

 ## Overview
   * Changes to Scala occur via Scala Improvement Process (SIPs)
+  * Scala is shifting from a more esoteric language, to a mainstream one
-  * SIP 18 deals deals with modularizing languge features
+  * SIP 18 deals with modularizing language features to ensure long term viability of the language

 ## Motivation for SIP 18
-  * Scala is shifting from a more esoteric language, to a mainstream one
-  * This proposal adresses two potential problems that arise due to this shift
+  * Proposal adresses two potential problems that arise due to shifting user base:
    * Making Scala easier for new programmers to learn and use
-  * Preventing language features from interacting in unforseen ways
+   * Preventing language features from interacting in unforseen ways (especially as new ones are added over time)

 ## Modularize postfixOps